Skip to main content

 Most companies pay dividends in one of several ways:

-Property dividends: While this is not a common practice, some companies pay property dividends.
-This can be in the form of any physical assets the company owns such as real estate, equipment, and so on.
+• Property dividends: While this is not a common practice, some companies pay property dividends.
+This can be in the form of any physical assets the company owns, such as real estate, equipment, and so on.
 Another option is using shares of a subsidiary company for the payout.
 When the dividend is paid out, it’s recorded at its market value.
 Shareholders can opt to sell the asset or hold on to it for further appreciation.

-One-time dividends: A one-time dividend payment, also known as a special dividend, is a non-recurring distribution of company profits to shareholders.
+• One-time dividends: A one-time dividend payment, also known as a special dividend, is a non-recurring distribution of company profits to shareholders.
 It’s usually larger than regular dividend payments and can be tied to a specific event such as the sale of a large asset.
 This dividend can be in addition to regular dividends.

-Companies who pay dividends use part of their net income to distribute the payments and keep the balance to reinvest in the business, pay off debt, build their cash reserves, launch new initiatives, and so on.
+Companies that pay dividends use part of their net income to distribute the payments and keep the balance to reinvest in the business, pay off debt, build their cash reserves, launch new initiatives, and so on.

 Here’s the formula to calculate the dividend payout ratio: